_ (10 of 17)

 – Rhythmic & melodic fluency, richness, and accuracy

-– Developing the vocalist’s personal jazz style, cultivating his/her creativity, imagination and reinforcing his/her self-confidence and freedom of expression
+– Developing the vocalist’s personal jazz style, cultivating his/her creativity, imagination, and reinforcing his/her self-confidence and freedom of expression

 – Obtaining the ability to improvise instantly on any given melody, over any harmonic progression or rhythmic context